natenka/pyneng-book-en/docs/source/book/04_data_structures/6_dicts.rst

     In [5]: print(london)
     {'vendor': 'Cisco', 'name': 'London1', 'location': 'London Str'}

-In the dictionary you can use a dictionary as a value:
+In dictionary you can use a dictionary as a value:

 .. code:: python